General explanatory notes for business rates

 You can find full details from our Apply for Business Rates relief page.

-Business rates are generally payable in respect of unoccupied non-domestic property.
+Business rates are generally payable for unoccupied non-domestic properties.
 However, they are generally not payable for the first three months that a property is empty.

 You can find full details on exemptions via www.gov.uk/apply-for-business-rate-relief.

 The UK subsidy control regime started in January 2023.
-The regime enables public authorities, including devolved administrations and local authorities, to deliver subsidies that are tailored for local needs.
+The enables us to deliver subsidies that are tailored to local needs.

-Public authorities giving subsidies must comply with the UK’s international subsidy control commitments.
-The subsidy control legislation provides the framework for a new, UK-wide subsidy control regime.
+Our subsidies must comply with the UK’s international subsidy control commitments.
+This legislation provides the framework for a new, UK-wide subsidy control regime.

 You can find further information about subsidy control.